ArktinenSieni/wunder-dungeons/locations/barkely_fortress.md

 At the back of the door is a secret door.
 Since it is incomplete, it can be seen if the room is lit.
 The secret door can be opened by pushing the wall.

+Maybe there is a goblin who is mistreated by its peers, and seeks revenge?
+Can be pursuaded to give the party some information.

 #### F1-6

 Connected to